SurajShrestha1999/ecommerce_suraj_shrestha/lab_manual/lab4.md

 B.Conclusion:
-    Hence we can conclude that Lab 4 helpsin searching Products and it's details.
+    Hence we can conclude that Lab 4 helps in searching Products and it's details.